QiPaGongSi/Chinatelecomglobal/README_EN.md

 No company is perfect, and there will always be issues and problems.
 If you can see this article before accepting a job offer and seriously consider whether you can accept these issues, then this article has served its purpose.
 As someone who has interviewed many candidates, I do not want to see others discovering such issues and injustices after joining the company.
 I sincerely hope they can read this article before making a decision.

-Quirky Company Structure
+1.Quirky Company Structure
+---
 The company has numerous departments, ranging from a maximum of 200 employees to a minimum of 20.
 The highest-ranking officials within a department are Vice Presidents, and yes, there are more than ten of them.

 The hierarchical structure within a department goes from high to low as follows: Vice President, General Manager, Deputy General Manager, Business Director, Deputy Director, Team Leader, and Employee.

 It's worth noting that the Team Leader is also an employee.
 If you join as an employee, you'll find that your superior is not the department manager but a Team Leader designated by the department leadership.

-About Joining the Company
+2.About Joining the Company
+---
 If you are based in Shenzhen and want to join China Telecom Global, be informed that you will be an outsourced employee.

 There are many outsourcing companies, including FESCO, CIIC, and China Post and Telecommunications Corporation.
 You will sign a labor contract with these companies and be assigned to China Telecom Global.